Digital Marketing

 YouTube

-Thumbnail rules: Faces + bright colors + readable text = 30%+ better than auto-generated thumbnails.
+Thumbnail rules: Faces + bright colors + readable text = 30% better than auto-generated. → Calculate your YouTube CTR

 Display Ads

-Lowest CTRs because they interrupt rather than respond to intent.
+The lowest CTRs — they interrupt rather than respond to intent.
+Banner blindness is real.

-Reality check: Retargeting gets 2-3x higher CTR than cold prospecting.
+Retargeting gets 2–3× higher CTR than cold prospecting.

 Organic Search (SEO)